 - You were being arrested, in which case police are allowed to search you and any area within your arm’s reach

 - Imminent danger to someone’s life or property required police to enter

 - Any member of the public could access the property, such as garbage you set out on the curb

 Police Must Have Probable Cause to Search Your Property

 The Fourth Amendment also says that a search warrant must be based on probable cause.
 In other words, the police must have evidence to connect you or the property to a crime.
 They also have to know at least generally what they’re looking for, such as evidence of a drug transaction.

 It’s important to understand that your case won’t be automatically dismissed by a judge because of a bad search.
 Still, prosecutors aren’t supposed to be allowed to use evidence obtained through an illegal search.

-Your attorney might be able to argue several other defenses depending on your charges, including:
+Your drug crime attorney might be able to argue several other defenses depending on your charges, including:

 - Entrapment – Law enforcement may have coerced you into committing a drug-related offense.